 My trawler has a combination of laid teak and fiberglass non-skid, while the rails are both teak and stainless steel.
 For the non-skid fiberglass, I go against all the experts and have been happily using water and Bon-Ami dry cleanser with a stiff-bristled brush for years.
 It's the only thing that seems to really knock the dirt out of the non-skid and I haven't abraded away from the gelcoat finish yet.

-I like my teak decking to remain light colored, so I'm automatically faced with needing regular applications of teak cleanser.
-I've been using Teak Brite for years and have been satisfied with it, although there are a multitude of other solutions that I suspect work just as well.
+I like my teak decking to remain light-colored, so I'm automatically faced with needing regular applications of teak cleanser.
+I've been using Teak Brite for years and have been satisfied with it, although there is a multitude of other solutions that I suspect work just as well.
 I scrub the cleanser into a thick paste and let it sit before hosing it off.
 The drawback to light teak, of course, is that it starts to weather immediately to that drab gray color.